rcmdnk/parse-plist/README.md

 # parse-plist

-Converter from plist to defaults commands in OS X.
+Parser of plist in OS X.